Shift3/refactoring-workshop/README.md

 Now you can open this folder up in your editor and start the exercise.

+- A `README.me` file will be in each directory giving you general guidance on how to approach the exercise.
 - A `solution` directory is provided with each exercise if you are stuck and need a nudge in the right direction, use this as a last resort.
 If you are in the workshop ask a question instead if you can.